How to Sew a Garden Path Quilt Block

 Putting It All Together:

-Lay out the Flying Geese units, the Corner units, and the center Four-Patch unit you have made as shown.
+Lay out the Flying Geese units, the Corner units, and the center Four-Patch unit you have made as shown in the picture below.

 garden path 7